 - Authority of conservation district to engage in commercial activity.
 82-191. - Conservation district personnel are covered by Kansas tort claims act.
-87-31. - Soil erosion caused by wind; authority of board of county-commissioners and soil conservation districts.
+87-31. - Soil erosion caused by wind; authority of board of county commissioners and soil conservation districts.
 96-80. - 2-1903.
 Definitions.
 As used in this act: (1) "District" or "conservation district" means a governmental subdivision of this state, and a public body corporate and politic, organized in accordance with the provisions of this act, for the purposes, with the powers, and subject to the restrictions hereinafter set forth. - (2) "Supervisor" means one of the members of the governing body of a district, elected or appointed in accordance with the provisions of this act. - (3) "Commission" or "state conservation commission" means the conservation program policy board created in K.S.A.
-2-1904, and amendments thereto, and the state conservation commission continued in existence by 74-5- - (4) "State" means the state of Kansas. - (5) "Agency of this state" includes the government of this state and any subdivision, agency or instrumentality, corporation or otherwise, of the government of this state. - (6) "United States" or "agencies of the United States" includes the United States of America, the soil conservation service of the United States department of agriculture and any other agency or instrumentality, corporate or otherwise, of the Whited States of America - corporate or otherwise, of the United States of America.

-(7) "Government" or "governmental" includes the government of this state, the government of the United States and any subdivision, agency or instrumentality, corporate or otherwise, of either of them. - (8) "Division" or "division of conservation" means the agency established in K.S.A.
+2-1904, and amendments thereto. - (4) "State" means the state of Kansas. - (5) "Agency of this state" includes the government of this state and any subdivision, agency or instrumentality, corporation or otherwise, of the government of this state. - (6) "United States" or "agencies of the United States" includes the United States of America, the soil conservation service of the United States department of agriculture and any other agency or instrumentality, corporate or otherwise, of the United States of America. - (7) "Government" or "governmental" includes the government of this state, the government of the United States and any subdivision, agency or instrumentality, corporate or otherwise, of either of them. - (8) "Division" or "division of conservation" means the agency established in K.S.A.
 2013 Supp.
-74-5,126, and amendments thereto. - (9) "Secretary" means the secretary of the Kansas department of agriculture. - (10) "Director" means the executive director of the division of conservation.
+74-5,126, and amendments thereto.

-History: L. 1937, ch.5, § 3; L. 1972, ch.
+History: L. 1937, ch.
+5, § 3; L. 1972, ch.
 5, § 2; L. 1994, ch.
 45, § 1; Jan.
 1, 1995; L. 2012, ch.
 140, sec.
 123; July 1.

 - 2-1904.
 State conservation commission; members; terms; records; seal; powers and duties; rules and regulations; compensation and expenses; employees; office and supplies. (a) There is hereby established, to serve as a conservation program policy board of the state and to perform the functions conferred upon it in this act, the state conservation commission.
 The state conservation commission shall succeed to all the powers, duties and property of the state soil conservation committee.
-The commission shall consist of nine members as follows: - (1) The director of the cooperative extension service and the director of the state agricultural experiment station located at Manhattan, Kansas, or such persons' designees shall serve, ex officio, as members of the commission. - (2) The cemmission secretary shall request the secretary of agriculture of United States of America to appoint one person and the secretary of the Kansas department of agriculture to shall appoint one person, each of whom shall be residents of the state of Kansas to serve as members of the commission.
-These members shall hold office for four years and until a successor is appointed and qualifies, with terms commencing on the second Monday in January beginning in 1973. - (3) Five members of the state commission shall be elected by the conservation district supervisors at a time and place to be designated by the state conservation commission.
+The commission shall consist of nine members as follows: - (1) The director of the cooperative extension service and the director of the state agricultural experiment station located at Manhattan, Kansas, or such persons' designees shall serve, ex officio, as members of the commission. - (2) The commission shall request the secretary of agriculture of United States of America to appoint one person and the secretary of the Kansas department of agriculture to appoint one person, each of whom shall be residents of the state of Kansas to serve as members of the commission.
+These members shall hold office for four years and until a successor is appointed and qualifies, with terms commencing on the second Monday in January beginning in - (3) Five members of the state commission shall be elected by the conservation district supervisors at a time and place to be designated by the state conservation commission.
 The method of electing such members to be conducted as follows: The state is to be divided into five separate areas.
 Area No. I to include the following counties: